About Raquel Micit and Ryan Miner The Senior Soup

 Both populations are growing, and older Americans are one of the fastest-growing demographics in the country.”

-Medical research shows that chronic conditions worsen as we age, leading to increased immobility among our senior population.
+Medical research shows chronic conditions worsen as we age, increasing immobility among our senior population.

 Older Adults Move To Home-Based Primary Care